elastic/kibana/platform/src/server/saved_objects/README.md

 Security + Migrations
 ---------
-Security needs to apply its own metadata and global mappings for all saved objects.
-When the plugin starts up, it needs to apply mappings on all existing object types.
-We don't know in advance of the plugin starting up if we need to write this metadata.
-It makes sense that it has to happen when X-Pack Security starts.
+Security needs to apply its own metadata and global mappings for many (and maybe all) saved objects.
+The implementation of this is in flux.

+When the security plugin starts up, it needs to apply these mapping changes.
+We don't know in advance of the plugin starting up whether we need to write this metadata, so tt makes sense that it happens on startup.
+Security should own these mappings.

+However, tthe security plugin doesn't have to update all the saved objects when it starts up.
+It should handle a lack of metadata, the lack of a Space id, and data pertaining to OLS.
+Saved Objects can go through an ownership claiming phase, where they start out where anyone can access them; then an app can claim ownership of some objects, and OLS metadata gets applied to them.
+Additionally, if an object has no `space_id`, it and all its child objects are globally available.
+(Implementation here may change.)

-Security owns these mappings.
-In the current world, before the new Saved Objects System is built, Security will deal directly with Elasticsearch mappings, applying those mappings directly into the `.kibana` index.
+In the current world, Security deals directly with Elasticsearch mappings, applying those mappings directly into the `.kibana` index.
 Essentially we're allowing the type details to leak into the security plugin from the current saved objects client.

-Yes, Elasticsearch mappings are the language we provide today.
-Our saved object details are leaking outside of their abstractions because that's the only way to make real changes to them.
+Our saved object details leak outside of their abstractions because that's the only way to make real changes to them, in Elasticsearch.

-The new Saved Object System needs to solve the problem of leaky abstractions and not allow any consumer to make changes to Kibana-managed indices directly via Elasticsearch--all consumers should pass through the Saved Object System.
+The new Saved Object System needs to solve the problem of leaky abstractions and not allow any consumer to make changes to Kibana-managed indices directly via Elasticsearch--all consumers should pass through the Saved Object System or one of its services or clients.

 Canvas example using Security + Migrations
 ---------